onna/kafkaesk/README.md

 ### Handler
 This extensions ships with two handlers capable of handling `kafkaesk.ext.logging.handler.PydanticLogModel` classes: `kafakesk.ext.logging.handler.PydanticStreamHandler` and `kafkaesk.ext.logging.handler.PydanticKafkaeskHandler`.

-The stream handler is a very small wrapper around `logging.StreamHandler`, the signature is the same, the only difference is that the handler will attempt to convert any pydantic models it receives human readable log message.
+The stream handler is a very small wrapper around `logging.StreamHandler`, the signature is the same, the only difference is that the handler will attempt to convert any pydantic models it receives to a human readable log message.

 The kafkaesk handler has a few more bits going on in the background.
 The handler has two required inputs, a `kafkaesk.app.Application` instance and a stream name.
 Once initialized any logs emitted by the handler will be saved into an internal queue.
 There is a worker task that handles pulling logs from the queue and writing those logs to the specified topic.